shukriadams/spectr/README.md

         }
     }

-In this way your route JSON consists only of arguments for how data should be created, while your logic for creating models rests in centralized functions.

 ## Fast to rebuild

 Your static template system is great at the start, but once you've created a lot of complex partials and many pages, it can take a while to rebuild, especially as it typically rebuilds everything each time you make a change.
 Spectr can run on Express, rendering only the page you're requesting, and on-the-fly.

 Spectr can also render all its pages as static HTML if that's what you prefer.